 - Monitors content shared by influencers to ensure brand alignment

-- Collaborates with Content Creator/Curator, Social Media Advertiser and Community Manager to ensure cohesive brand representation
+- Collaborates with Content Creator/Curator, Social Media Advertiser, and Community Manager to ensure cohesive brand representation

 7) The Social Media Analyst

 Skills: In order to manage the dashboards and organize the data, your analyst should have knowledge of the social media management tools that the rest of your team will be using.
-Obviously, strong analytical skills come into play for this role; the ability to provide reports and essentially translate it for stakeholders is important for keeping everyone on the same page.
+Obviously, strong analytical skills come into play for this role; the ability to provide reports and essentially translate them for stakeholders is important for keeping everyone on the same page.

-- Maintains reporting dashboards on regular basis
+- Maintains reporting dashboards on a regular basis

-- Prepares, analyzes and presents key findings to stakeholders and team members
+- Prepares, analyzes, and presents key findings to stakeholders and team members

-- Provides daily recommendations for team activities to ensure goals are met (eg: sales, awareness, reach etc)
+- Provides daily recommendations for team activities to ensure goals are met (eg: sales, awareness, reach, etc)

-- Actively studies and stays up-to-date on trends, tools and platforms
+- Actively studies and stays up-to-date on trends, tools, and platforms

 - Collaborates with the whole Social Media Team